 Born in Lyme Regis in Dorset in 1668 Coram’s formal education was limited.
 He went to sea at the age of eleven and was apprenticed to a London shipwright at sixteen.
 He was commissioned to buy oak for the navy during the wars against France during the 1690s and then he moved to Boston, Massachusetts, intending to set up a shipyard.

-Coram moved back to England in 1715 with his new wife and by 1720 was semi-retired, living in the shipping hamlet of Rotherhithe on the south bank of the Thames between Southwark and Deptford.
-He would travel into the City from Rotherhithe on business, passing the dead bodies of babies abandoned on the roadside overnight or children dying on the streets in and around one of the wealthiest conurbations in the world.
+Coram returned to England in 1715 with his new wife and by 1720 was semi-retired, living in the shipping hamlet of Rotherhithe on the south bank of the Thames between Southwark and Deptford.
+He would travel into the City from Rotherhithe on business, passing the dead bodies of babies abandoned on the roadside overnight, or children dying on the streets in and around one of the wealthiest conurbations in the world.

 Finally, in October 1739 the King signed a royal charter for the “Education and Maintenance of Exposed and Deserted Young Children”.
 Coram drew up a list of 375 potential governors, from which was formed a large Board of influential and wealthy individuals that included the Archbishop of Canterbury and Bishop of London, thus ensuring both financial support and powerful influence.
 In November 170 governors attended a ceremony at Somerset House when Coram officially handed the charter to the Duke of Bedford, the hospital’s first president.